hindu-comm/weblogs/manasataramgini/2015/12/2015-12-12_a-note-on-the-early-expansions-of-the-indo-europeans.md

 characterized by new type of long spear with a heavy head, and new flint javelin heads which might have been hurled from chariots.
-The long 1.2-1.5 meter bows found at the Berezovka site suggest that the warriors of this complex might used such from chariots too.
+The long 1.2-1.5 meter bows found at the Berezovka site suggest that the warriors of this complex might used suchfrom chariots too.
 (5) The artisans of this complex appear to have been good not only at making utility items but also rather elaborate jewelry.